ebardelli/website/content/posts/2026-06-21-enrollment-projections-webapp.md

   attribution: 'Photo by <a href="https://unsplash.com/@chrisliverani?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Chris Liverani</a> on <a href="https://unsplash.com/photos/turned-on-flat-screen-monitor-dBI_My696Rk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>'
 ---

-Last February, I wrote about a [new approach to enrollment projections](images/enrollment-projections/) that separates student continuing student enrollment from new-student enrollment and quantifies uncertainty instead of producing a single projection.
+Last February, I wrote about a [new approach to enrollment projections](images/enrollment-projections/) that separates student continuing-student enrollment from new-student enrollment and quantifies uncertainty instead of producing a single projection.
 The methodology works, but it required running SQL queries manually.
 This makes the method cumbersome when compared to using a spreadsheet, limiting who could run it.

 ![Enrollment Projections](/posts/images/enrollment-projections.png)